hepaestus/ubuntu_club_notes/irc_concepts.md

 # IRC

 The godfather of all internet communications is IRC, or "Internet Relay Chat".
 IMO all the other internet protocols are basically dressed up versions of IRC.
 On Irc you can create private or public "rooms" where you can send instant messages to other members of the "room".
-You can also have direct connections between clients for singluar private conversations that.
+You can also have direct connections between clients for singular private conversations that are ephemeral.

 In Irc lingo these "rooms" are called **channels**.

+*Caution*: Irc has *a lot* of communities and some are "unseemly" if not illegal in some areas.
+Be cautious and know that venturing into the deep dark recesses of the internet can be dangerous and maybe scary.
+Stay in the channels you feel comfortable in and do not interact with strangers who make you feel unsafe.
+Irc allows you to block users from contacting you and also other safety features.

 ## Irc Network / Server

 We will use the public irc server called [Libera Chat](https://libera.chat/).
-One issue with Libera Chat that I noticed is that you cannot connect form the TOR network.
+One issue with Libera Chat that I noticed is that you immediately cannot connect form the TOR network.
 If you are using a regular Ubuntu/Linux installation this should not be an issue.

-It you are using Tails Linux, by default it uses the TOR network, which you will have to disable first in order to *initially* connect to Libera Chat and set up an account.
-Fore more info on using TOR to connect see the [TOR Guide Entry](https://libera.chat/guides/connect#accessing-liberachat-via-tor)
+It you are using [Tails](https://tails.net/) Linux OS, by default it uses the TOR network, which you will have to disable first in order to *initially* connect to Libera Chat and set up an account.
+For more info on using TOR to connect see the [TOR Guide Entry](https://libera.chat/guides/connect#accessing-liberachat-via-tor)

 To connect to the server you need to use the server address and port number.
 The address you will need is `irc.libera.chat`.
 Irc typically runs on port number `6697`.
 In Japan you might get better performance using the East Asia specific server `irc.ea.libera.chat`.
 In Australia and New Zealand	you can try `irc.au.libera.chat`